 But anything that can be done in pure python can be done on Pythonista.
 It can even read git repositories checked out using Working Copy — more about that later.

 It also has deep integration with iOS, so you can access things like location services and gyroscope data.
 You can also design GUIs, and complete games.
 It’s a joy to you with all feature you would expect from a professional IDE, including code completion and syntax highlighting.
+You can check out this post where I use pythonista to solve a problem I actually needed to solve.
+It’s a programming tool that actually works, not a mere toy.

 If you prefer to code in C#, there is an app for that too.
 Continuous is an app that I just learned about, it supports C# and F#.
 I currently use it to test ideas for my C# class and check code submitted by my students.
 There are some limitations to the app that I’m yet to discover, but the one that I bumped up against as soon as I started using it is that it cannot from the console, I have to modify the console applications to read from files.